canonical-web-and-design/practices/coding/python.md

 ---
-layout: base
+title: Python code standards
+description: Code style standards for Python
 ---

-# Python code standards

 This document outlines the rules for writing Python code across all our Projects.